sparky2708/katacoda-scenarios/nltk-sentiment/sentiment_analysis_features2.md

-Let's create a feature function that will classify by using the words found in positive and negative reviews:
+Let's create a feature function that will classify by using the words found in positive reviews and then with words found in negative reviews:

 Positive Reviews: